YoussefHenna/blank-se-sprints/README.md

-Source codes for the server will be in the src directory, it is recommended to group APIs, classes or functions based on their purpose to facilitate separation of concerns and allows us to have nicer looking code base
+Source codes for the server will be in the src directory, it is recommended to group APIs, classes or functions based on their purpose to facilitate separation of concerns.
+This also allows us to have nicer looking and well-organized code base.

 for example:
 APIs concerned with student grades can be grouped in file `gradesAPIs.ts`